 The demand also makes it a lucrative business for the traffickers.
 The key step to combat this growing menace is through awareness.
 Knowledge of how, why and who of sex trafficking can create a safety matrix for young children and girls who are increasingly on the radar of sex traffickers.

-Find out more about Missing WCD Rural awareness programme here.
+Find out more about MASSp here.

 - 46% have seen cases of child marriage and missing girls in their neighbourhood